18F/identity-idp/README.md

 #### Translations

   Login.gov translates the IdP into English, French and Spanish.
-To help us handle extra newlines and make sure we wrap lines consistently, we have a script called `./scripts/normalize-yaml` that helps format YAML consistently.
-After importing translations (or making changes to the *.yml files with strings, run this for the IdP app:
+To help us handle extra newlines and make sure we wrap lines consistently, we have a script that helps format YAML consistently.
+After importing translations (or making changes to the `*.yml` files with strings, run this for the IdP app:

   ```
   $ make normalize_yaml